ankudinov/avd-workshop-may-2025/slides/avd-workshop.md

 </div>
 <div>

-After 4.9 (PyAVD is the foundation ⚠️)
+PyAVD is the foundation ⚠️

 ```bash
 # ansible-core will be installed as PyAVD requirement